daizoru/node-sampler/README.md

 player = new StreamPlayer record

-# by default there is not timestamps, however you can enable them using:
+# by default there is no timestamps, however you can enable them using:
 player = new StreamPlayer record,
   withTimestamp: yes
+# this will emit messages in the form {timestamp, data}

 # to listen to events, just do:
 player.on 'data', (data) ->